WTMBerlin/jscc2019/week-8/README.md

 # now you can use other routes which requires mongodb. an empty list expected for now.
 heroku open /person/all

+# now focusing on frontend
+cd ../frontend

+# this is again only for heroku
+git init

+# create the heroku app for frontend
+heroku create "jscc19-${USER}-frontend"

+# make heroku build the image with docker and push it to its repositories, web here means it's an app with web interface
+heroku container:push web

+# configure backend url for frontend
+heroku config:set VUE_APP_API_URL="https://jscc19-${USER}-backend.herokuapp.com"

+# now we have pushed the image, it's time to release
+heroku container:release web

+# and open the app
+heroku open
 ```